Chumash: mexmey̓ (syǝt) Español: Junco

 Cold Hardy to: 20 degrees F

 Flower Color: Brownish

 Juncus textilis is a species of rush known by the common name basket rush.
 It is endemic (native) to California, where it grows along the coast and in the coastal mountain ranges of the southern half of the state.
-This species of rush has been used historically for basket weaving by several Native American peoples of southern California, such as the Cahuilla, Kumeyaay, and Chumash, among others.
+This species of rush has been used historically and is still being used today for basket weaving by several Native American peoples of southern California, such as the Cahuilla, Kumeyaay, and Chumash, among others.